Back to search results

 Extrados bridges are noted for their lower tower heights when compared with conventional cable-stayed bridges.
 While aesthetically pleasing, such an approach puts additional demands on the materials that make up the bridge, with higher strength concretes typically required.

-Through the use of Roadstone’s research and development laboratory in Dublin, a wide range of trials were conducted to assess both the plastic and hardened properties of the concrete mixes, including workability, workability retention and compressive strength.
-After the laboratory trials, operational trials were conducted to further assess the plastic and hardened properties and their performance in different weather conditions.
-In addition, Roadstone worked with other parties involved in the construction of the bridge to assess other parameters such as the pumpability of the different mixes.
+Through the use of Roadstone’s research and development laboratory in Dublin, a wide range of trials were conducted to assess both the plastic and hardened properties of the specially-formulated concrete mixes.
+After this, operational trials were conducted to further assess the plastic and hardened properties and their performance in different weather conditions.

-Over 90% of the constituent materials were produced locally, with the aggregates sourced from Roadstone’s Kilmacow quarry in south Kilkenny and cements sourced from Irish Cement’s Platin facility.
+In total, CRH supplied more than 4,000m3 of specialized concrete to complete the bridge.
+Over 90% of the materials used were produced locally, with the aggregates sourced from Roadstone’s Kilmacow quarry in south Kilkenny and cements sourced from Irish Cement’s Platin facility.